Are you living a double standard... or do you truly “walk your talk”?

 Because I believe so strongly in regenerative agriculture, we’re participating in and donating all profits from my Dirt Shirts to the Care What You Wear Campaign.
 This campaign benefits the regenerative agriculture movement through non-profit organizations like the Organic Consumers Association (OCA).

-Available in black and white, you’ll treasure these high quality and well-made organic cotton T-shirts.
+Available in black, white, blue, and gray, you’ll treasure these high quality and well-made organic cotton T-shirts.
 Form-fitting and sleek looking, there’s no compromise on fashion with these stylish shirts!

 The women’s Scoop Neck Dirt Shirt comes in a flattering, slightly fitted style with a rounded scoop neck (see Marci modeling it in the photo below), and the men’s Crew Neck Dirt Shirt comes in a true athletic fit (see me in my shirt below).
 The kid’s shirt is traditionally styled.